Projections, multipliers and decomposable maps on noncommutative $\mathrm{L}^p$-spaces: Strongly and CB-strongly non decomposable operators

 \begin{prop} Let $G$ be an infinite compact abelian group.
 Suppose $1 < p < \infty$.
 Then there exists a strongly non regular Fourier completely bounded Fourier multiplier on $\L^p(G)$. \end{prop}

 \begin{proof} Since $G$ is compact, its dual $\hat{G}$ is discrete.
 Suppose first that $\hat{G}$ contains an element of infinite order, thus a (necessarily closed) subgroup isomorphic with $\Z$.
 Consider the closed subgroup $H=\Z^\perp$ of $G$.
 Then we have an isomorphism $\widehat{G/H}=H^\perp=\Z$.
 Hence $G/H$ is isomorphic to $\T$.
 According to \cite[Example 3.9]{ArV}, the Hilbert transform on $\T$ defines a strongly non regular Fourier multiplier on $\L^p(G/H)$.
-Since $S^p$ is $\mathrm{UMD}$, by Proposition \ref{lemma-charact-Lp-cb} the Hilbert transform is completely bounded on $\L^p(G/H)$.
-Then, by Proposition \ref{prop-transfert-extension-0-abelian} and using the isometry (\ref{prop-extension-0-Fourier-multipliers-abelien}), we deduce that there exists a strongly non regular Fourier multiplier on $\L^p(G)$.